cclib/cclib/doc/sphinx/data_notes.rst

 scancoords
 ----------

-An array containing the geometries for each step of shape `(number of scan steps, number of atoms, 3)`.
-In the case of an unrelaxed scan this is equivalent to `atomcoords`, however this is not the case for a relaxed scan as a geometry optimization is performed at each scan step.
+An array containing the geometries for each step of shape ``[number of scan steps, number of atoms, 3]``.
+In the case of an unrelaxed scan this is equivalent to `atomcoords`_, however this is not the case for a relaxed scan as a geometry optimization is performed at each scan step.

 scanenergies
 ------------

 A list containing the energies at each point of the scan.
-As with `scancoords`, `scanenergies` is only equivalent to `[scf,mp,cc]energies` in the case of an unrelaxed scan of the scf, mp, and/or cc potential energy surface.
+As with `scancoords`_, ``scanenergies`` is only equivalent to ``{scf,mp,cc}energies`` in the case of an unrelaxed scan of the scf, mp, and/or cc potential energy surface.

 scannames
 ---------